In Depth Baby Product Reviews Led by a Pediatrician

 Best Rated Seats for Installation Without the Base

 The carrier easiest to install without the base is the Clek Liing, though it is heavier, making it harder to carry.
 The Doona also scores well here, which is good given the niche we think it fulfills of a safety seat for urbanites who travel on public transport like Uber or taxis.
 The UPPAbaby Mesa Max, Peg Perego Primo Viaggio 4-35 Nido, and the Peg Perego Primo Viaggio 4-35 come in a close second.
-The hardest to install without the base in our tests are the Graco SnugRide 35 Lite LX and the Graco SnugRide SnugLock 35.
+The hardest to install without the base in our tests are the Graco SnugRide 35 Lite LX and the Graco SnugRide SnugLock 35; both seats required a towel during installation, which could be a hassle to keep on hand while traveling.
 This is a bummer for the Lite LX since it does well in crash testing and is lightweight, making it otherwise ideal for travel.

 infant car seat - the chicco fit 2 is one of the easiest seats to use with...